polymonster/pmfx-shader/readme.md

 A cross platform shader language with multi-threaded offline compilation or platform shader source code generation.
 Output json reflection info and c++ header with your shaders structs, fx-like techniques and compile time branch evaluation via (uber-shader) "permutations".

 A single file does all the shader parsing and code generation.
 Simple syntax changes are handled through macros and defines found in [platform](https://github.com/polymonster/pmfx-shader/tree/master/platform), so it is simple to add new features or change things to behave how you like.
-More complex differences between shader languages (such as Metals lack of global textures / buffers) are handled through code-generation.
+More complex differences between shader languages are handled through code-generation.

-pmfx currently supports a subset of shader functionality with features added on an as-needed basis, it has been used in a number of personal projects as well as some upcoming commercial projects so the feature set is fairly compehensive but by no-means complete.

 This is a small part of the larger [pmfx](https://github.com/polymonster/pmtech/wiki/Pmfx) system found in [pmtech](https://github.com/polymonster/pmtech), it has been moved into a separate repository to be used with other projects, if you are interested to see how pmfx shaders are integrated please take a look [here](https://github.com/polymonster/pmtech).